CasualCoder91/N_Body/docs/N-Body-Simulation/CoordinateSystems.rst

 Heliocentric Cartesian (HCA)
 ----------------------------

-The only difference between HCA and LSR is the origin of the velocity.
+The only distinction between HCA and LSR is the origin of the velocity.
 In HCA the origin is the velocity of the sun.
 The difference between the average velocity in the solar neighborhood and the sun itself, also called the peculiar motion of the sun, is given by (:cite:`2010MNRAS.403.1829S`)